ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 - Format preservation is required (output remains a valid IP address)
 - Correlation of the same address across records is acceptable

-All instantiations documented in this specification (`ipcrypt-deterministic`, `ipcrypt-pfx`, `ipcrypt-nd`, and `ipcrypt-ndx`) are invertible, allowing encrypted IP addresses to be decrypted to their original values using the same key.
+All instantiations (`ipcrypt-deterministic`, `ipcrypt-pfx`, `ipcrypt-nd`, and `ipcrypt-ndx`) are invertible.
 For non-deterministic modes, the tweak must be preserved along with the ciphertext to enable decryption.

 Implementation details are provided in {{implementation-details}}.

 ## ipcrypt-deterministic

 The `ipcrypt-deterministic` instantiation employs AES-128 in a single-block operation.
-The key MUST be exactly 16 bytes (128 bits) in length.
-As AES-128 is a permutation, each distinct 16-byte input maps to a unique 16-byte ciphertext, preserving the IP address format.
+The key MUST be 16 bytes (128 bits).
+As AES-128 is a permutation, each distinct input maps to a unique ciphertext, preserving the IP address format.

 Test vectors are provided in {{ipcrypt-deterministic-test-vectors}}.